aws/aws-cdi-sdk/README.md

 ## Performance

-The best performance for transferring data between instances is *within a placement group*.
+The best performance for transferring data between instances is *within a **cluster** placement group*.
 You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.

 ### AWS CDI SDK CPU usage